 Produced throughout the years in a myriad of shapes, sizes, and materials, antique matchsafes are now a sought-after collector's item.
 We've gathered a few examples from the Cooper Hewitt, Smithsonian Design Museum for our customers, readers, and fans to enjoy.

-Please keep in mind that we don't own or sell these matchsafes.
 Images and descriptions used with permission (Smithsonian Open Access) from the Cooper Hewitt, Smithsonian Design Museum website.

 Antique Matchsafe Collection Gallery